guillermoamaral/Webside/docs/api/evaluations/post.md

 **Code** : `200 OK`

-**Content**: in case of an asynchronic evaluation the API should return:
+**Content**: in case of an asynchronous evaluation the API should return:
 ```json
 {
     "id": "string",